CrossoverAnalytics3/summit-math-game/README.md

 [Run locally](#run) · [Product and success criteria](docs/PRODUCT-GUIDE.md) · [Prompt fit](docs/PROMPT-FIT.md) · [Architecture](docs/ARCHITECTURE.md) · [Three-minute demo](docs/DEMO.md)

-## The problem

-**A correct answer does not show a parent or tutor what a child intended, how they reasoned, or which support helped them move forward.** The child needs an enjoyable way to make those ideas concrete; the adult needs evidence for a useful next conversation.

-Summit's working hypothesis is that teaching a character, watching an instruction execute, and explaining a revision can reveal more useful evidence than answer counts alone.
-The first learner focus is ages 8–10 exploring equal sharing.
-This is an **Open-category** learning product: one learner, one concrete problem, and a working experience to demonstrate.
-It retains math as the first subject while making teaching the central mechanic.

 ## One expedition, meaningful choices

 **The Summit Picnic** starts with twelve berries and three friends.
 The learner can teach a fixed amount, a repeated sharing round, or a fraction of the basket.
 Pip follows the accepted instruction; quantities and outcomes come from code.